maciejzj/personal-website/posts/vim-lsp-and-autocompletion.md

 While LSP is the most advanced way of achieving autocompletion (and much more) you may wonder why it requires so much hustle and what people used to use before LSP came about.
-Its also worth taking a look at the other solutions to understand the wild west of autocompletion as a whole.
+It's also worth taking a look at the other solutions to understand the wild west of autocompletion as a whole.

-The most rudimentary way of having autocompletion is the completion form the current buffer (current file).
+The most rudimentary way of having autocompletion is the completion from the current buffer (current file).
 This feature is built into Vim.
 This means that after you press ctrl+n Vim will autocomplete given word using